libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

 1. When the REST task completes, the response is saved into `customResponse`.

 So the `jobState` property reports on the overall workflow status, and `customResponse` serves as a checkpoint to report the state of each node execution.
+You can also query for the `dataJSON` field, which reports the entire variable context at the last node.
 Now imagine that the user has started the workflow from the API and receives this response:

 ```